Top 5 Product Analytics Softwares for PostgreSQL

 PostgreSQL is a powerful and open-source object-relational database management system that builds upon the SQL language while incorporating advanced features to handle complex data workloads.
 It has earned a strong reputation for its proven architecture, reliability, data integrity, robust feature set, extensibility, and the dedication of the open-source community behind the software to consistently deliver performant and innovative solutions.
 PostgreSQL runs on all major operating systems and has powerful add-ons, such as the popular PostGIS geospatial database extender.

-Integrating PostgreSQL with self-service business intelligence (BI) tools allows users to independently access, analyze, and visualize data without relying on technical teams.
+Integrating PostgreSQL with product analytics tools allows users to independently access, analyze, and visualize data without relying on technical teams.
 This integration can be categorized into two main groups:

 Amplitude